oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 3. The **Stack View**

+	Having reviewed EBS application specific metrics, let's investigate the entire EBS application stack using the **Stack View**.
+Click the **Stack View** tab.

-	Obtain the Stack view of an application, a differentiated capability of Stack Monitoring.
+	The Stack View provides a holistic perspective of key performance metrics across an entire application and application stack technologies, a differentiated capability of Stack Monitoring.
 Within Stack View, you can observe an application including its key underlying components and technology stack all together in one place.

 	Stack View provides specially curated key performance metrics for the health and performance of the entire application - in this example EBS.
 Locate the tab **Stack View** from the menu.
 Begin by again adjusting the time frame from the **Last 60 Minutes** to **Last 7 Days**.
 Now expand each tier.
 With each tier expanded, you get a complete view of the performance of your EBS application.